cpohagwu/timeseries_agent/README.md

 ## License

-TimeSeries Agent is released under the MIT License.
+TimeSeries Agent is released under the Apache License 2.0 License.
 See [LICENSE](LICENSE) file for details.